 What is hazelnut coffee?

-This type of coffee (also known as café noisette) combines the complex flavours of hazelnut with high-quality arabica beans to produce a smooth brew with slightly savoury, nutty notes.
+This type of coffee (also known as café noisette) combines the complex flavours of hazelnut with high-quality arabica coffee beans to produce a smooth brew with slightly savoury, nutty notes.

 There are a few different ways to make this type of coffee.
 You can create rich hazelnut flavoured coffee at home by grinding roasted hazelnuts with your beans and brewing your coffee as usual.
 This method is quite time-consuming, and you must pay particular attention to the grind size of the nut-bean mix.
 You can also add hazelnut-flavoured syrup to your brewed arabica coffee, just as you would sugar or milk.
 However, this syrupy coffee is quite a calorific addition to your day, so perhaps not the best option for your daily go-to cup of joe.

 By far, the easiest and most convenient way to experience a hazelnut blend is to buy pre-flavoured whole or ground coffee beans that have been roasted and prepared for you in advance.
+We do not recommend the use of our flavoured coffees in Bean-to-Cup coffee machines, as some built-in grinders may struggle with the oil-based flavourings used.
+Manual grinders are generally better suited to these varieties.

 How are hazelnut coffee beans made?